prusnak/suez/README.md

 ## Channel fee policy

-You can override the channel fee policy by changing the `FeePolicy`.
+You can override the channel fee policy by changing the `FeePolicy` class.
-Example implementation sets higher fees for balanced channels and lower fees for unbalanced ones.
+Example implementation sets higher fees for balanced channels and lower fees for unbalanced ones using the normal (Gaussian) distribution controlled by the `fee_sigma` argument.

 ## Lightning node support